 If you’re planning a trip to Italy, make sure you buy and download EAT ROME , EAT FLORENCE and EAT VENICE before you leave, to avoid roaming charges.
 Once you’re here, all of the features will be on your device, even if you are offline.

-EAT ITALY: a guide to eating in Italy’s top ten cities, will be available in April 2014.
+EAT ITALY: a guide to eating in Italy’s top ten cities, is coming soon.